DogeisCut/DogeisDiep/README.md

 - New Landmine tank: Booby
 - Removed 'Rough' maze walls as they added nothing...
 - Circle walls in maze are no longer guaranteed.
-- Added Discord server to ingame changelog
+- Added Discord server to in-game changelog
 - Base drones no longer target shapes
 - Added Drone Dominators

-**November 13th, 2025 - Evening**
+**November 13rd, 2025 - Evening**
 - Changed stat names for Workshop to better match weapons.
 - Enabled leaderboard in Domination gamemode.
 - Clarified that flame launchers do more damage when close in upgrade message.